Fast Polynomial Kernel Classification for Massive Data: Real data experiments

-For both \textit{SVM-RBF} and \textit{SVM-Poly}, the ranges of parameters $(c,g)$ involved in \textit{libsvm} are determined via a grid search on the region $[2^{-5}, 2^5] \times [2^{-5}, 2^5]$ in the logarithmic scale, while for \textit{SVM-Poly}, the kernel parameter $s$ is selected from the interval [1, 10] via a grid search with 10 candidates, i.e., $\{1, 2, \ldots, 10\}$.
+For both {\textit SVM-RBF} and {\textit SVM-Poly}, the ranges of parameters $(c,g)$ involved in \textit{libsvm} were determined via a grid search on the region $[2^{-5}, 2^5] \times [2^{-5}, 2^5]$ in the logarithmic scale, while for {\textit SVM-Poly}, the kernel parameter $s$ was selected from the interval [1, 10] via a grid search with 10 candidates, i.e., $\{1, 2, \ldots, 10\}$.
+We used the default stopping criteria of \textit{libsvm} for these methods.
+For linear-SVM and $\ell_1$-SVM, we used the default settings of \textit{LIBLinear}.
+For \textit{RF}, the number of trees used was determined from the interval $[2, 20]$ via a grid search with 10 candidates, i.e., $\{2, 4, \ldots, 20\}$.
+For PROX-PFGM, we used the same settings as that in \cite{Tan2014-FGM}.
+For FALKON, RR-Fourier and TS, we used the same settings as that in the associated literature \cite{Rudi2017,Rahimi2007,Pham2013}, where the number of features was selected from the interval $[200, 2000]$ via a grid search with 10 candidates, i.e., $\{200, 400, \ldots, 2000\}$.

-For \textit{RF}, the number of trees used is determined from the interval $[2, 20]$ via a grid search with 10 candidates, i.e., $\{2, 4, \ldots, 20\}$.
-For each data set, we run $50$ times for all algorithms, and then record their averages and standard deviations (std) of test accuracies (\textit{TestAcc}) \footnote{\textit{TestAcc} is defined as the percentage of the correct classification.}, the averages of training time (\textit{TrainTime}) and testing time ({\it TestTime}), as well as the average of the \textit{sparsity levels} \footnote{For SVMs, the sparsity level is the number of the support vectors, for FPC, the sparsity level is the number of selected centers, and for random forest, the sparsity level is the number of selected trees.}.
+For each data set, we ran $20$ times for all algorithms, and then recorded their averages and standard deviations (std) of testing accuracies (\textit{Accuracy}) \footnote{Testing accuracy is defined as the percentage of the correct classification.} and area under curve (AUC)\footnote{AUC is defined as the area under the receiver operating characteristic (ROC) curve and is implemented by the Matlab function ``perfcurve'' with default parameters in this paper.}, as well as the averages of training time (\textit{Time}).
+Here, we used AUC as an important evaluation metric since some UCI data sets are imbalanced as shown in Table \ref{Tab:uci-data}.